 Telonics TGW-3590 or TGW-4590 GPS radio-collars (Telonics, Inc., Mesa, AZ) were deployed on most animals captured.
-Telonics MOD-500 VHF radio-collars were been deployed on a subset (n = 23) of animals to enable longerterm monitoring opportunities.
+Telonics MOD-500 VHF radio-collars were been deployed on a subset (n = 23) of animals to enable longer-term monitoring opportunities.
 During 2009-2016, animals were simultaneously marked with GPS and lightweight (Telonics MOD-410) VHF radio-collars (370 g).
-Doublecollaring animals was conducted to extend the period of time individual animals could be monitored (lifespan, GPS: 3 years, VHF: 6 years), thereby increasing the longterm opportunity to gather mountain goat survival and reproduction data and reducing the frequency that mountain goats must be captured.
-The combined weight of radiocollars attached to animals comprise 1.2% of average male body weight and 2.0% of average female body weight and is well within the ethical standards for instrument deployment on free-ranging wildlife.
+Double-collaring animals was conducted to extend the period of time individual animals could be monitored (lifespan, GPS: 3 years, VHF: 6 years), thereby increasing the long-term opportunity to gather mountain goat survival and reproduction data and reducing the frequency that mountain goats must be captured.
+The combined weight of radio-collars attached to animals comprise 1.2% of average male body weight and 2.0% of average female body weight and is well within the ethical standards for instrument deployment on free-ranging wildlife.

-Figure 3: ADFG wildlife biologist, Stephanie Sell, handling an immobilized male mountain goat (LG-188) captured in Lynn Canal, west of Mt.
-Sinclair, September 2016.
+Figure 3: ADFG wildlife research technician, Yasaman Shakeri, preparing to administer the reversal to an immobilized female mountain goat (LG-191) captured in the upper Berners River, August 2017.